 47. Read the best magazine on the planet

 We have been working from our homes, dedicated to producing a magazine that is uplifting, positive and full of joy, in a bid to provide some much-needed entertainment as a gentle reprieve from all the difficult news around us.

 Treat yourself subscription of TrueRoyalty.tv, the world’s first and only on-demand TV service devoted to premium royal content, and watch endless shows about your favourite royal family members!

 What you'll need: a True Royalty TV subscription

-Times are tough but that doesn't mean the rest of the year has to be a total write off.
-Get planning for the months ahead, so that you have things to look forward to, whether that be a Zoom call with a loved one or a birthday party.
+Times are tough but the rest of 2022 needn't be a total write off.
+Get planning for the months ahead, so that you have things to look forward to, whether that be a catch up with friends or a birthday party.

 What you'll need: A lovely diary

 2022 leather diary and pen, £55, Aspinal of London

 50. Book in to The Crystal Maze LIVE Experience

 Why not grab a group of friends and have a fun virtual outing to The Crystal Maze LIVE Experience?
 The 'Dome from Home' works best with a minimum of four players and you can even opt to have a Maze Master to really elevate the experience.
 It definitely makes a change to your average Zoom catch-up or team-building experience!